-8. Report on Key Performance of Corporate Governance
+Report on Key Performance of Corporate Governance

-Summary of performance of the Board of Directors in the previous year
+8.1 Summary of performance of the Board of Directors in the previous year

-In 2022, the Board of Directors held 5 meetings to formulate key policies and strategies to enhance the company's capabilities as well as closely monitor the Company's operating results and financial status to allow the Company to smoothly pass through the COVID-19 crisis.
+In 2023, the Board of Directors held 4 meetings to formulate key policies and strategies to enhance the company's capabilities as well as closely monitor the Company's operating results and financial status to allow the Company to smoothly pass through the COVID-19 crisis.
 In addition, the Company maintains the effectiveness of governance, the adequacy of the internal control system, and corporate risk management.
 There were 4 Audit Committee meetings and 1 Risk Management Committee meeting as well.

-1. Recruiting, developing, and evaluating the performance of the Board of Directors.
+8.1.1 Recruiting, developing, and evaluating the performance of the Board of Directors.

 The Board of Directors requires that the performance of the Board of Directors and its sub-committees be assessed annually to consider works and problems for further improvements.
 This will use the guidelines according to the assessment recommended by the Stock Exchange of Thailand and make additional improvements to suit the Company's business operations.
-In 2022, the Company has conducted an evaluation of the Board of Directors' performance and all sub-committees, which will assess both the whole Board and each individual.
+In 2023, the Company has conducted an evaluation of the Board of Directors' performance and all sub-committees, which will assess both the whole Board and each individual.
 This is a self-assessment from the assessment form which is adjusted from the SET's self-assessment form to suit the Company assessment process.
 The Company Secretary will send an assessment form to all directors at the end of each year for self-assessment and is the person who collects and reports the results to the Board of Directors' meeting annually for acknowledgment and discussion.
 However, in the self-assessment results of all committees, both the whole Board and the individual, the average score is 3.95, which is quite high.
-In 2022, the Company had no new director but appointed 4 retired directors with the approval of the shareholders' meeting.
-The Company has provided an opportunity for shareholders to nominate candidates to be elected as new directors by the rules prescribed by the Company, which is published on the Company's website at www.alucon.th.com between December 1, 2021, and January 31, 2022.
+In 2023, the company has appointed 2 new directors, but has reappointed 2 directors whose terms have expired, which has been approved and agreed upon by the shareholder meeting.
+The Company has given the opportunity for shareholders to propose name of person to be elected as new director according to the criteria set by the company.
+The details are published on the company's website at www.alucon.th.com between 1st December 2022 till 31st January 2023, but in the past year, there were no shareholders nominating anyone to be nominated as a new director of the company.